rahulrr-coder/Ecommerce-Follow-Along/README.md

 ##  Milestone 5:
 I built the Sign-Up page for user registration using HTML and CSS.
 I implemented form validation to ensure valid inputs, like email format and password security.
 This enhances user experience and prevents errors.
 All changes have been committed and pushed to the repository.

+## Milestone 6:
+I created a backend signup API that securely stores user data.
+Passwords are encrypted using bcrypt before saving to MongoDB.
+The API ensures secure user authentication and data privacy.
+All changes are committed and pushed.